russhughes/st7789_mpy/README.md

 v1.12-464-gcae77daf0 compiled with the st7789 C driver and the frozen python font files for the Pyboard v1.1.

+The firmware/ttgo_watch directory contains a firmware.bin file with MicroPython v1.12-464-gcae77daf0 compiled using ESP IDF v3 with the st7789 C driver, frozen axp202c driver from https://github.com/lewisxhe/AXP202X_Libraries and the frozen python font files for the TTGO T-Watch-2020.

 This is a work in progress.

 Thanks go out to: